Lectionary 183: Description

-The itacistic error occurs very frequently, much often than in Codex Alexandrinus, and almost so frequently as in Codex Bezae, but they are unequally distributed over the different parts of the manuscript.
+The itacistic error occurs very frequently, more often than in Codex Alexandrinus, and almost so frequently as in Codex Bezae, but they are unequally distributed over the different parts of the manuscript.
 The change ι into ει is not so perpetual as in these two manuscripts.
-There is no iota adscriptum or iota subscriptum in the codex.
-N ephelkystikon occurs almost constantly.
+There is no iota adscriptum or iota subscriptum in the codex Moveable-nu occurs almost constantly.
 According to Scrivener the grammatical forms of the manuscript usually are considered as Alexandrian.

 There are many marks in red ink, some erasures and corrections made by a later hand.
 A few corrections were made by modern hand.